libbpf/bpfvv/HOWTO.md

   * `r10` is effectively constant[^3], as it is always a pointer to the top of a BPF stack frame, so stores to `r10-offset` are writes to the stack slots, identified by `fp-off` or `fp[frame]-off` in the visualizer
 * `r1 = *(u64 *)(r2 -8)` this is a write to `r1` and a read of `r2`, however it may also be a read of the stack, if `r2` happens to contain a pointer to the stack slot

-Most instructions have intrinsic "read" and "write" set, defined by its semantics.
+Most instructions have intrinsic "read" and "write" sets, defined by its semantics.
 However context also matters, as you can see from the last example.

 The visualizer takes into account a few important things, when determining data dependencies:
-* it is aware of scratch and callee-saved registers semantics of subprogram/helper calls
+* it is aware of scratch and callee-saved register semantics of subprogram/helper calls
 * it is aware of the stack frames: we enter new stack memory in a subprogram, and pop back on exit
 * it is aware of indirect stack slot access and basic pointer arithmetic